Our purpose is to cultivate a kinder world where everyone has a neighborhood they can rely on.

 Welcome - we’re glad you’re here!
 Our Advertising Policies provide guidance on what types of advertising content are allowed on Nextdoor, all of which should always adhere to our Community Guidelines.

-- Images should be real, not heavily photoshopped or made to look fake
+- Heavily photoshopped or made to look fake

 Some categories of ads are prohibited on Nextdoor.